Weiyuan-Fan/Intracellular-traction-forces-and-modulus-distribution/README.md

 Codes are created by Weiyuan Fan under the direction of Professor Paul Barbone at Boston University.

-This is a bunch of images that works without modify of codes in this repisitory.
+There is a bunch of images that works without modify of codes in this repisitory.

 Images are provided by Katie Bunde in Matrix Mechanotransduction Laboratory at Boston University.